cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Toggles announcements via Direct Message when someone joins the server (this is separate from greet - you can have both, any or neither enabled).
+Toggles announcements via Direct Message when someone joins the server (this is separate from greet - you can have both, any, or neither enabled).

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^